Stamford Transportation Center: Services

 Stamford receives very frequent rail service on the New Haven Line.
 During peak hours, trains at Stamford come in intervals as little as three or seven minutes apart.
 Reverse commute trains during rush hours also operate relatively frequently, at intervals of ten to twenty minutes.
 Off-peak trains in both directions arrive at Stamford every thirty to forty minutes, but usually within a half-hour of each other.
+Stamford is the busiest Metro-North Railroad station other than Grand Central Terminal, averaging 15,000 boardings on weekdays in 2018.